yamunajayan/marvel-platform/README.md

 Once your Firebase project is properly configured:
 1. Install all dependencies: `npm run install:all`
-2. Deploy the project (frontend and functions): `npm run deploy`
+2. Deploy the project (frontend and functions): `npm run deploy` *In case your env file is not being picked at the deployment time, duplicate the .env file in /functions folder

 ## Contributing
 1. Fork the Repository: Create a personal fork of the repository to work on.